 - Find a group.
 This is especially helpful if you are trying to build momentum and need accountability and encouragement.
 The first few weeks of a new habit are always the most difficult, and groups—whether they’ve been online or in “real life”—have been just the catalyst I’ve needed to keep going after the excitement wears off on day two of my endeavor.

-What has been helpful for you when establishing a new routine?
+What has been helpful for you when establishing a routine for your quiet time with God?